DishaunGordon/learn-git/README.md

 # learn-git
-Learning how to use git
+Learning how to use git and gitHub